Needlesslord/Research-Project-Installer/docs/README.md

 Obviously, once we have installed VirtualBox we cannot start testing right away.
 First, it is necessary to create a secluded place where your sofware will be alone to test it.

-- First, open Vitual Box and click "New" to create a new virtual machine
+- First, open Vitual Box and click "New" to create a new virtual machine.
+You will also need to download the ISO file according to the OS you want to try

+- Then, install the operating system of your choice, in our case we will choose Windows, onto the VM

+- Before you install anything else, take a snapshot.
+This will allow you to revert to your original install, without any change of states, after you are done testing.

 For a more visual representation, [here](https://www.youtube.com/watch?time_continue=65&v=sB_5fqiysi4&feature=emb_logo) you can find a video by TechGumbo on *How to Use VirtualBox (Begginers Guide)*.